 – Any federal or state-level agency or entity that issues or provides disability benefits, such as the Social Security Administration, the Veteran’s Administration, or other agency

 Please visit the Workforce Recruitment Program website to see an example of a Schedule A letter to get a better sense of what the letter should look like when getting ready to submit the appropriate documentation.

 What is the interview process for WRP?

 Previously, students were required to participate in an informational interview with a WRP recruiter to be considered for the Workforce Recruitment Program.
 Due to COVID-19, interviews will now only be used to enhance the application process.
 Interviews take place remotely and are usually conducted via phone.
-For the 2021 Workforce Recruitment Program application release, interviews will be held in the fall of 2020.
+For the current Workforce Recruitment Program cycle, interviews will be held in the fall of 2021.